OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 From time to time, we may partner with companies whose products we believe will interest our members.
 In conjunction with these partners, we may send promotional announcements and/or serve web-based advertisements on their behalf, as permitted by law.
 You can go to the "Email preferences" link on the "Your Account" page and request that your name be excluded from marketing emails.

+You may connect one or more social networks with your Netflix account.
+If you choose to do so, we will collect information from your social networking account(s) and your use of our social features.
+For more information about our social features, see our Social Terms (www.netflix.com/socialterms).

 Back to top Disclosure of Information

 We may share your information within the Netflix family of companies.
 The Netflix family of companies that access your information will follow practices that are consistent with the practices described in this Privacy Policy.
 In addition we use other companies, agents or contractors to perform services on our behalf.
 For example, we have partnered with other companies, to provide infrastructure and IT services, personalize and optimize our web pages, process credit card transactions, provide customer service, collect debts, analyze and enhance data, including users' interaction with our website, and process consumer surveys.
 In the course of providing such services, these other companies may have access to your information.
 We do not authorize these companies to use or disclose your personal information except for the purpose of providing the services we request of them.